ArjanCodes/examples/datetime/OUTLINE.md

 Pendulum provides a drop-in replacement for the datetime class, but adds simpler timezone handling, datetimes are timezone-aware by default, and it has a bunch of extra features such as localization, or being able to easily write a human-readable version of a timespan.

-Let's take a look at a few examples of how Pendulum works.
+Let's take a look at how Pendulum works.
+But before I do that, I'd really appreciate if you would take the "time" to hit the like button if you're enjoying this video so far.
+It's going to help YouTube recommend my content to others as well.

 # Show pendulum example